 Figure 1 - Map of the 41 stations sampled in the 29 lagoons located along the French Mediterranean coast (Gulf of Lion and Corsica).
-Each station’s salinity type ,7and group membership (K-means partitioning) based on the benthic macrofauna Hellinger-transformed mean abundances are indicated using a symbol (triangle: oligo- and meso-haline and circle: poly- and eu-haline) and a color (red: group A and blue: group B), respectively (see section Macrobenthic community structure for the explanation on this analysis).
+Each station’s salinity type (according to their median salinity and Venice classification (Anonymous, 1958) in Le Fur et al. (2018)) and group membership (K-means partitioning) based on the benthic macrofauna Hellinger-transformed mean abundances are indicated using a symbol (triangle: oligo- and meso-haline and circle: poly- and eu-haline) and a color (red: group A and blue: group B), respectively (see section Macrobenthic community structure for the explanation on this analysis).
 See Table 1 for the full lagoon names and corresponding stations.

-The various hydro-morphological characteristics of the studied lagoons lead to a great diversity of salinity regimes with 8 oligo- or meso-haline lagoons and 21 poly- or eu-haline lagoons (Figure 1, Le Fur et al., 2017) and more precisely to large inter-lagoon discrepancies in terms of annual variability of temperature, salinity and oxygen saturation.
+The different hydro-morphological characteristics of the studied lagoons lead to a great diversity of salinity regimes with 8 oligo- or meso-haline lagoons and 21 poly- or eu-haline lagoons (according to Le Fur et al., (2018), Figure 1) and to large discrepancies between lagoons in terms of annual variability of temperature, salinity and oxygen saturation.
 Overall, the physico-chemical status of the studied lagoons between 2004 and 2009 was evaluated according to the WFD methodology, as poor (15 lagoons), bad (3 lagoons), moderate (4 lagoons) or good (7 lagoons) (Table 1).
 This evaluation takes into account the concentrations of total and dissolved inorganic forms of nutrients, turbidity and oxygen saturation during the summer months of the 2004-2009 period and is conducted according to the WFD quality grid (Andral and Sargian, 2010a, 2010b).

 Table 1 - Hydro-morphological characteristics (surface, depth and connection level to the sea) and water physico-chemical status of the 29 lagoons as evaluated by the water framework directive (green = good, yellow = moderate, orange = bad, red = poor).
 The physico-chemical status is based on concentrations of total and dissolved inorganic forms of nutrients, turbidity and oxygen saturation during the summer months of the 2004-2009 period (Andral and Sargian, 2010a; Andral and Sargian, 2010b).
 Depth, sediment organic matter content (OMC, % of dry sediment weight), beta diversity of macrophyte morphotypes (βMM, no unit – see section Estimating the macrophyte morphotype beta diversity) of the 41 stations sampled for benthic macrofauna either in 2006 (#) or in 2009 (*) is also indicated.
 For stations sampled in the same lagoon, each one is labeled using a 3 letter code with the last letter indicating the geographical location of the station in the lagoon (North (N), Middle (M), South (S), East (E), West (W), except THP which indicates the station’s local name Pisse-Saumes).
 The lagoons are listed from west to east along the Gulf of Lion (see Figure 1 for their geographical location).